 A hoarding disorder is where a person gathers a huge amount of items and stores them.
 This is usually in a chaotic manner and results in amounts of clutter that are difficult to manage.

 Hoarding can be a significant problem if:

 - the amount of clutter interferes with everyday living

 - it is causing distress or affecting the quality of life of the person or their family

 Many people collect items such as books or stamps.
 This is not considered a problem.
-The difference between a "hoard" and a "collection" is their organisation.
+The difference between a 'hoard' and a 'collection' is how they are kept.

 A collection is usually well ordered and the items are accessible.

 A hoard is usually very disorganised.
 It can take up a lot of room and items can be inaccessible.

 Why someone might hoard